 Military retirement pay is based on a percentage of the base pay you received prior to retiring from active duty, or from the Guard or Reserves.
 One of the benefits that makes military retirement pay so valuable is the built-in annual Cost of Living Adjustment (COLA).

 COLA is pegged to the Consumer Price Index (CPI), which is a formula calculated by the Bureau of Labor Statistics.
 In layman’s terms, it tracks inflation for the cost of certain consumer goods.

-The final measurement is used for many government calculations, such as the Cost of Living Adjustment for federal pension plans (including FERS, CSRS, and military pensions), as well as COLA increases for Social Security Benefits, VA Disability Compensation, and other government benefits programs.
+The final measurement is used for many government calculations, such as the Cost of Living Adjustment for federal pension plans (including FERS and CSRS pensions, and military retirement pay), as well as COLA increases for Social Security Benefits, VA Disability Compensation, and other government benefits programs.

 In short, COLA is there to help your military retirement pay maintain its purchasing power over time.

 Related: Did you know that your military service may increase your Social Security Benefits?

 Note about the term COLA: The term “COLA” has different meanings, depending on the situation.
 In this example, we are using it as a Cost of Living Adjustment.
 The military also uses this term to refer to a COLA for “Cost of Living Allowance” which is an additional form of payment given to some servicemembers living in areas with a high cost of living, including overseas locations.
 These are different uses of the same term.